 The lab involves students in hands-on examination of the same structures and functions discussed in lecture.
-The laboratory will include dissection of a mammal, such as a pig.
-Note: this course runs simultaneously with BIO 255 and is usually held on Saturday.

 260 General Biology II (3).

 This course is designed to acquaint the student with the diversity of the living world as designed by the Creator.
 The organisms and the environment were initially designed with perfect interactions, checks and balances, and mechanisms for interdependence between microbes, plants, animals, and their nonliving environment.
 The major emphasis will be on the classification of organisms, the interactions between those organisms and the environment, and macro- and microevolution and creation.